nsofnetworks/terraform-provider-pfptmeta/docs/data-sources/role.md

 - **all_read_privileges** (Boolean)
 - **all_suborgs** (Boolean)
 - **all_write_privileges** (Boolean)
-- **apply_to_orgs** (List of String) indicates which orgs this role applies at, by default will be applied to current org.
+- **apply_to_orgs** (List of String) indicates which orgs this role applies to.
+By default, it is applied to current org.
 - **description** (String)
-- **privileges** (List of String) Privileges that should be assigned to the new role. has the following form- `resource:read/write` i.e metaports:read etc.
+- **privileges** (List of String) Privileges to be assigned to the new role.
+It has the following structure - `resource:read/write` For example, metaports:read etc.
-- **suborgs_expression** (String) Allows grouping entities by their tags.
-Filtering by tag value is also supported if provided.
+- **suborgs_expression** (String) Allows grouping of entities according to their tags.
+Filtering by tag value is also supported, if provided.
 Supported operations: AND, OR, XOR, parenthesis.